qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 Options
 =======

-|mActionOptions| Some basic options for QGIS can be selected using the
+|options| Some basic options for QGIS can be selected using the
 :guilabel:`Options` dialog.
 Select the menu option :menuselection:`Settings -->`
-|mActionOptions| :menuselection:`Options`.
+|options| :menuselection:`Options`.
 The tabs where you can customize your
 options are described below.

 General Menu